aidanmelen/terraform-aws-security-group-v2/README.md

 This module aims to implement **ALL** combinations of `aws_security_group` and `aws_security_group_rule` arguments supported by AWS and latest stable version of Terraform.

-What's more, this module was modeled after the [terraform-aws-modules/terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group#features) module and aims to have feature parody.
+What's more, this module was designed after the [terraform-aws-modules/terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group#features) module and aims to have feature parody.
 Please see the [Acknowledgments](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/README.md#acknowledgments) section for more information.

 ## Examples

 Create a Security Group with the following rules:

-- Ingress `https-443-tcp` managed rules (ipv4/ipv6)
+- Ingress `https-443-tcp` managed rules (ipv4 and ipv6)
 - Egress `all-all-to-public` common rule

 ```hcl